kristofkruller/algorythms-js/GENERAL.md

 # task 3 recursion

 **recursion is always an iteration loop, there are cases when it is more clear to use (e.g. nested data structures)**

+build importance prority list
+> * declare condition of completion / indentify base case - so when to stop
+> * indentify recursive cases and return where appropriate
+> * by the book: write procedures for each case that bring closer to the base (or goal)

 *wrapper function*
 ```
 fn memoLoop(i, end) {